-Parts and Accessories
+Accessories

-Individuals qualified to service their own appliances can have parts or accessories sent directly to their homes (VISA, MasterCard and Discover cards are accepted).
+A replacement turntable (WB49X10048) or turntable support ring (WB06X10209) is available at extra cost from our Parts Center and can be sent directly to your home (VISA, MasterCard and Discover cards are accepted).
 Order on-line today, 24 hours every day or by phone at 800.626.2002 during normal business hours.